-The Kittitas County round robin net meets daily at 7:30 AM on 147.360.
+The Kittitas County round robin net, also known as virtual coffee, meets daily at 7:30 AM on 147.360.
 Everyone is welcome.
-This is a more informal net.
-Listen and check in when it seems appropriate.
+This is an informal net, listen and check in when it seems appropriate.

-Both clubs have web sites.
-See them at www.qsl.net/wr7ukc and www.qsl.net/rcrc .
-Thanks to Jack Williams W7HNH who keeps them both updated.
+Both clubs have websites. www.qsl.net/wr7ukc and www.qsl.net/rcrc .
+Thank you to Jack Williams W7HNH who keeps them both updated.

 Both clubs are ARRL affiliated clubs.
 Ask your treasurer for more information about that.

 Please send comments, questions, ideas, or address changes to Gloria Sharp WA7GYD at 962-3820 or [email protected] or 7731 Reecer Creek Road, 98926.
 Your input is appreciated.